wp-plugins/cyclone-slider-2/README.txt

 == Changelog ==

+= 2.7.4 - 2013-10-01 =
+* Fix.
+Fix dynamic height for templates.
+* Change.
+Added RTL support and sanitize output in templates.

 = 2.7.3 - 2013-09-28 =
 * Fix.
 Fix issue on Default template where caption is not visible on images that are taller than the slider.
 * Change.
 Returned slider auto height from sentinel to ratio for wider support and backward compatibility.